SEO Competitor Analysis: Keywords, Backlinks, and Strategy | Linkflow

 An SEO competitive analysis can help you:

-- See who’s ranking for your target keywords
+• See who’s ranking for your target keywords

-- Figure out what’s working for them (to replicate)
+• Figure out what’s working for them (to replicate)

-- Spot their weaknesses (to capitalize on)
+• Spot their weaknesses (to capitalize on)

-- Benchmark your SEO performance against
+• Benchmark your SEO performance against real competition

-- Come out on top
+• Come out on top

 Of course, there’s more to an SEO strategy than just what your competitors are up to.
-But…there’s no strategy at all without knowing what you’re up against.

-How to find your SEO competitors
+How to Find Your SEO Competitors

-Your SEO competition isn’t limited to your direct business competitors (they might not even be trying to rank for the same keywords).
+Your SEO competition isn’t limited to your direct business competitors.
+They might not even be trying to rank for the same keywords.

 You need to consider the businesses vying for your customers (your product competitors) and the websites coming after your keyword rankings (your search competitors).
+These are two different types of competitive analysis.

 Your product competitors are the businesses that offer similar products and services.
 They’re in the same industry and target the same customer base.